MA Philosophy and History of ScienceFind a programme

 |Start date||September 2018|

 The University of Bristol ranks among the top European institutions for philosophy and history of science.
 Our expertise is in a broad range of areas related to the philosophy and history of the specific sciences, including physics, biology, mathematics, logic, medicine and psychology.
+The latest Philosophical Gourmet Report (2017/18) ranked Bristol as the as the strongest department in the UK for Philosophy of Biology, the joint strongest for General Philosophy of Science and the fourth strongest for Philosophy of Physics.

 Our MA draws on these strengths.
 It is intended both for students who have a first degree in philosophy who wish to specialise in philosophy and history of science at a higher level, and for individuals with a background in pure science who wish to make a transition to philosophy and history of science or to explore foundational issues within the sciences.